kriti-ixix/snakesandladders/README.md

 To make things easier later on, Player objects should hold a reference to the square in which they are currently located.

-Task1: create Player and Square classes that admit the functionality described above.
+Task1: Create Player and Square classes that admit the functionality described above.
 In your Player class, include amain method that demonstrates the creation of a player, the creation of a square, the assignment of the Player tothe Square, and the toString methods of both the player and the square.

-Stage 2: The Board class
+**Stage 2: The Board class**

 The Board constructor should take integers representing the number of rows and columns.
 Players always start at position 0.
 The board should always be drawn so that the row